Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 This work is the result of reverse engineering and independent analysis.
 It is intended for educational and portfolio purposes only.
 The content does not infringe on the intellectual property rights of the original authors, as no proprietary files are distributed.

 If you are the owner of any original asset referenced in this analysis and have concerns, please contact me directly.

+## 📜 License

+The content of this repository (documentation, analysis, experiments) is licensed under the **MIT License**.

+The full license text is available in the [`LICENSE`](LICENSE) file of this repository.

+## 🙏 Acknowledgments

+This project was made possible by:

+- The original technical documentation from ALCO, General Motors, RENFE, and Vossloh / Alstom.
+- The Open Rails community (Elvas Tower and Coals to Newcastle forums).
+- AI-assisted tools for technical support and documentation structuring.
+- The GitHub platform for repository management and dissemination.

 ---
 *Last updated: May 2026*